Initial Certification for Medical Physics

 Frequently Asked Questions

-Why has the ABR decided to stop issuing AMP-Eligible and RSO-Eligible designations?
+Why did the ABR decide to stop issuing AMP-Eligible and RSO-Eligible designations?

-• It is outside the defined focus of the ABR’s mission.
+• It was outside the defined focus of the ABR’s mission.

-• It diverts resources from fundamental objectives (e.g., refinement of remote exams, high reliability customer service).
+• It diverted resources from fundamental objectives (e.g., refinement of remote exams, high reliability customer service).

 • A direct pathway exists with the Nuclear Regulatory Commission (NRC) and Agreement States.
 (An Agreement State has signed an agreement with the NRC authorizing the State to regulate certain uses of radioactive materials within the State).